 When it comes to defining the challenges in job vs business, you must know that there will always be fierce competition for the promotion you are aiming for.
 Switching jobs is another complicated decision.
 You might come across organisations whose values may not resonate with yours.
 You might not get appreciated for your work or there might be some discriminatory notions in the organisations.
 Office politics is another derogatory aspect that can tamper with the peace of a professional workplace.
 Rigid rules Working in a job means you are bounded by certain rules and need to follow them in order to successfully survive in your job.
 Sometimes, even if you do not like the rules, you still have to follow and abide by them.

 If you are planning to start your own business, you should know the advantages and disadvantages of being an entrepreneur.
 Here we have listed the pros of self-employment:

-An obvious advantage of choosing entrepreneurship is that you will be your own boss and thus free to make your own decisions.
-You are not answerable to anyone and don’t need to worry about getting fired or facing the competition with other employees.
+An obvious advantage of choosing entrepreneurship is that you will be your own boss and thus be free to make your own decisions.
+You are not answerable to anyone and don’t need to worry about getting fired or facing competition with other employees.